deepaklearner/sample_cypher/Understanding_solution_v1.1.md

 MATCH (e:User)
 WHERE e.managerid IS NOT NULL

-WITH e, [e.managerid] AS managers
+// multiple rows of json of e and.. managers a list of value fetched from every json WITH e, [e.managerid] AS managers

-// Collect manager hierarchy up to 4 levels, ensuring no duplicates OPTIONAL MATCH (m:User {employeeNumber: e.managerid}) WITH e, m,
+// Collect manager hierarchy up to 4 levels, ensuring no duplicates OPTIONAL MATCH (m:User {employeeNumber: e.managerid})

+WITH e, m,
      CASE WHEN NOT m.employeeNumber IN managers THEN managers + [m.employeeNumber] ELSE managers END AS managers WHERE m IS NOT NULL